-Registration
+2 Registration

-- 1. Each person attending this convention shall register at the convention registration desk and shall be required to wear the official convention badge for admission to all meetings. - 5 2.
+- 1. Each person attending this annual meeting of members shall register at the registration desk and shall be required to wear the official badge for admission to all meetings. - 2.
 Registrants shall be classified as voting delegates (provincial presidents), accredited delegates (national officers, provincial accredited, diocesan accredited, honorary life members, life members), CWL members, spiritual advisors and guests. - 3.
-The registration and credentials committee, at the beginning of the first business session, shall report the number of voting members registered at the convention and shall submit a list of the names.
-When adopted, this list shall be the official roll of voting members to this convention.
+The registration and credentials committee, at the beginning of the first business session, shall report the number of voting members registered at the annual meeting of members and shall submit a list of the names.
+When adopted, this list shall be the official roll of voting members to this annual meeting of members.
 Supplementary reports shall be given at the beginning of each day's business session.